Students sitting in a row using laptops and studying

 Partner with one of the world’s top economics departments as we seek to understand and teach human behaviour and its impact on all areas of society.

 Economics is at the heart of how we as a society operate.
 It is the key to unlocking how the world works, from the consumption of goods and services, to changes in employment rates and living standards.
-We strive to empower our students to be the adaptable, game changing and global leaders and citizens of the future, bearing their education and employability at the forefront.
+We strive to empower our students to be the adaptable, game-changing and global leaders and citizens of the future, bearing their education and employability at the forefront.

-Philanthropy plays a critical role in this, funding research that has the potential to have truly global impact and supporting world-class teachers and academics to guarantee quality student experiences and graduate success.
+Philanthropy plays a critical role in this, funding research that has the potential to have a truly global impact and supporting world-class teachers and academics to guarantee quality student experiences and graduate success.

 Archibald Scholarship